ChiaraCati/FlooData/README.md

 **[Activities](datasets/final_dataset/actions.csv)** is the first mashed-up dataset.
 It covers Emilia Romagna's data on reparatory and preventive interventions against hydrogeological disasters.
 The data for each activity is about its location, description, type, date and geo-data.

-**[Disruptions](datasets/final_dataset/disruptions.csv)** is the second mashed-up dataset containing data about hydrogeological disasters involving Emilia Romagna sucha s the type, the municipality in which it is located.
+**[Disruptions](datasets/final_dataset/disruptions.csv)** is the second mashed-up dataset containing data about hydrogeological disasters involving Emilia Romagna such as the type, the municipality in which it is located.

 **[Hydrogeological risk](datasets/final_dataset/province.csv)** is the third mashed-up dataset containing data on flooding risk, area and geographical information of Emilia Romagna's provinces.